physicskitten/physicskitten/README.md

 ## 👩🏻‍💻 About Me
 I am a Bsc Physics student at Queen Mary University of London interested in creating cool code to aid and improve experimental set ups and results.
 Coding is not my strongest suit but I adore the challenge and creativity problem solving builds when tackling issues from a computer science perspective.
-When I'm not struggling with advanced mechanics or debugging very simple code, I love to go hiking 🏞️, read about Greek and Roman history 📚, and play piano 🎹.
+When I'm not struggling with advanced mechanics or debugging very simple code, I love to go hiking 🏞️, read about Greco-Roman history 📚, and play piano 🎹.

 ## 🌱 I'm Learning
 ### Baby Projects